After giving birth, the hormones in your body change quickly.

 Pelvic organ prolapse is when your womb, bowel or bladder bulges into your vagina.

-Prolapse can occur when there is a weakness in the pelvic-supporting structures.
+Prolapse can happen when there is a weakness in the pelvic-supporting structures.
 This weakness allows one or more of the pelvic organs (bladder, uterus or bowel) to move down into the walls of the vagina.

 The pelvic floor is often weak after pregnancy and childbirth.
 During pregnancy, hormones cause supporting tissues and ligaments to become lax or relaxed.
 It takes time for them to strengthen again after birth.